electronicvisions/jaxsnn/README.md

 1. Find the next threshold crossing
 2. Integrate the neuron to this point in time
-3. Apply the discontinuity after the treshold crossing
+3. Apply the discontinuity after the threshold crossing

-`jaxsnn.event.leaky_integrate_and_fire` provides multiple neuron types which can be used to build larger networks.
-Each neuron type defined the three functions mentioned above.
+`jaxsnn.event.modules.leaky_integrate_and_fire` provides multiple neuron types which can be used to build larger networks.
+Each neuron type defines the three functions mentioned above.

 ### BSS-2 Connection

-`jaxsnn.event.hardware` provides functionality to connect to the [BSS-2 system](https://www.frontiersin.org/articles/10.3389/fnins.2022.795876/full) and to conduct learning experimens on dedicated neuromorphic hardare.
+`jaxsnn.event.hardware` provides functionality to connect to the [BSS-2 system](https://www.frontiersin.org/articles/10.3389/fnins.2022.795876/full) and to conduct learning experiments on dedicated neuromorphic hardware.

 ## First Steps